ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 # Increasing boot volume capacity
 {: #resize-boot-volumes}

-For boot volumes that are attached to an instance, you can increase the size of the boot volume during or after instance provisioning by using the UI, CLI, or API.
+For boot volumes that are attached to an instance, you can increase the size of the boot volume during or after instance provisioning by using the UI, CLI, API, or Terraform.
 {: shortdesc}

 ## Increasing boot volume capacity concepts